bocinsky/guedesbocinsky2018/README.md

 ### System requirements

 Among the system dependencies for this package are [GDAL](http://www.gdal.org/), [FFMPEG](https://www.ffmpeg.org/), and [Ghostscript](https://www.ghostscript.com/).
 These packages (and their respective dependencies) must be installed in order to run the analyses.
-Additionally, Cairo must be among the capabilities of your particular R installation (as it probably is if you installed from a pre-compiled binary download available on CRAN).
+Additionally, Cairo must be among the capabilities of your particular R installation (as it probably is if you installed from a pre-compiled binary download available on CRAN), and a recent versions of Pandoc is required for building the README.md file.

 #### macOS